No. 4: Costly long-term care premiums

 "Lower rates have wreaked havoc on long-term care insurance costs," he says.

 As interest rates have fallen, insurers have seen the return on their investments slip.
 For every 1 percent decline in rates, insurers need to hike premiums by between 10 percent and 15 percent, according to Slome.

 Consumers may be tempted to delay buying long-term care insurance while they wait for interest rates to rise.
 But that strategy carries risks.

 "Twenty-four hours from now, your health can change," Slome says.
 "Or, you go to the doctor and some condition is diagnosed.
 Now, you are uninsurable."

-Instead of delaying a purchase, Slome encourages people to talk to a long-term care insurance specialist who can offer options for making care more affordable.
+He recommends talking to a long-term care insurance specialist who can offer options for making care more affordable.